 His stories, always full of detailed quotes, create logical syllogisms in the mind that make even the impossible seem possible.
 The words transform into bold images that make it seem like part of the real world.

 At 9 years old, the writer was first published in the El País newspaper when he translated The Happy Prince by Oscar Wilde from English to Spanish.
-This is the only time that the author ever signed his name as simply “Jorge Borges”.
-During his childhood years, Jorge Luis Borges had a rough time and was constantly made fun of and humiliated by his classmates at his school in the Palermo neighborhood.
+This is the only time that the author ever signed his name as simply “Jorge Borges.”
+During his childhood years, Jorge Luis Borges had a rough time and was constantly made fun of and humiliated by his classmates at his school in the Palermo neighborhood of Buenos Aires.

-When Juan Perón took power in Argentina, Jorge Borges, an anti-Peronist, abandoned his regular position and dedicated himself to giving lectures throughout the Argentine provinces.
+When Juan Perón took power in Argentina, Borges, an anti-Peronist, abandoned his regular position and dedicated himself to giving lectures throughout the Argentinian provinces.

 By the age of 50, Jorge Luis Borges had finally gained the recognition that he deserved both inside and outside of Argentina.
-He eventually became the president of the Argentine Society of Writers and later, with the fall of Perón in 1955, was named the president of the National Library.
+He eventually became the president of the Argentine Society of Writers and, with the fall of Perón in 1955, was named the president of the National Library.